 User-authenticated web pages:

-If you do need to get meaningful user behavior tracking from a MyChart instance, consider a secure way to send information within your systems, like an on-premise server using Matomo or similar tool, or a custom tracking implementation (though these are expensive).
-You can use the free suite of Google Analytics tools, but be sure to talk to an implementation expert to ensure it’s set up in a secure and safe way.
+If you require meaningful user behavior tracking from a MyChart instance, explore secure options like an on-premise server using Matomo or a custom tracking implementation (though these can be costly).
+If opting for the free Google Analytics tools, consult with an implementation expert to ensure secure setup.